 The Media and Advertising Psychology Lab (MAP Lab) studies and measures the effects of advertising and the media on individuals and the world.
 Studies in the MAP Lab rely on physical outputs - like eye-tracking, heart rate and perspiration - to unravel the underlying cognitive and affective processing associated with using mediated communication.

-Dr. Besley studies public opinion about science and scientists' opinions about the public in the context of trying to help science communicators be more strategic.
+Dr. Besley is a science communication and risk communication scholar who studies public views about science and scientists' views about communication in the context of helping science communicators be more evidence-based and strategic.

 Saleem Alhabash is an Associate Professor of Public Relations and Social Media at the Department of Advertising + Public Relations, studying the persuasive effects of social media.